Construction · Prestonsburg, KY

 How does M Dotson Contracting's safety record compare to industry average?

-M Dotson Contracting's total OSHA penalty of $0 is below the Construction industry average of $6,657 per employer.
+M Dotson Contracting's total OSHA penalty of $0 is below the Construction industry average of $6,751 per employer.
 The employer has 0 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, Hampton Roads Roofing Company LLC in Virginia Beach, VA is a similar construction employer with $31,455 in current penalties.

 Explore PlainWorker